Best Weed Pulling and Removal Garden Tools

 Take the Whole Root System: You probably know this already, but most weeds propagate through their root systems.
 That means that even if you take the plant at the surface, the roots can spread and pop up in new locations.
 The only way to combat this is with a weed removal tool that not only gets the plant, but the whole root system too.
 I think you'll find that the suggestions I offer do that job quite nicely.

-This is a popular weed puller tool that you'll see in many of the 'big box' stores.
-It's popular for a few reasons, but one feature that I will particularly commend it on is the ease of use.
-If you're someone who suffers from back pain, reduced mobility or arthritis, this is a nice option for you.
+This is a popular weed puller tool that you'll see in many of the 'big box' stores. .
+If you're someone who suffers from back pain, reduced mobility or arthritis, or even if you're just tall like me, this is a nice option for you.
+The Tacklife stand-up weed puller is popular for a few reasons, but one feature that I will particularly commend it on is the ease of use

-Once it's in the ground, you pull back against the foot pedal, and the leverage you create should pull the whole weed up out of the ground.
+Once it's in the ground, you pull back using the foot pedal as a fulcrum, and the leverage you create should pull the whole weed up out of the ground.
 Then, you can slide down the release handle and the claws will let go of the weeds so you can put them in your compost or green waste bin.